-Examinees should contact the jurisdiction where admission is being sought to ascertain whether the MBE is administered as a part of the jurisdiction's bar examination.
-Each jurisdiction determines its own policy with regard to the relative weight given to the MBE and other scores.
-To obtain information about bar admission requirements or to apply for admission to the bar, contact the appropriate jurisdiction.
-Contact information for jurisdictions can be found on the Bar Admission Offices page at www.ncbex.org.
+Examinees should contact the jurisdiction to which they seek admission to ascertain whether the MBE is administered as a part of the jurisdiction's bar examination and to find out the relative weight given to the MBE and other scores.
+To obtain information about bar admission requirements or to apply for admission to the bar, examinees should contact the appropriate jurisdiction.
+Contact information for jurisdictions can be found on the Bar Admissions page at www.ncbex.org.